ajeeth-b/aws-cicd-flask-demo/README.md

 # aws-cicd-flask-demo
-This is a repo for created for learning CICD in AWS Codepipline.
+This is a repo for created for learning CICD in AWS codedeploy.

 This line is added to test whether change in no-executable file will make a new deployment.